Business Owners in Vancouver

 Maximizing the Lifetime Capital Gains Exemption

-The LCGE allows the first $1.25M of capital gains on qualifying small business shares to be received tax-free.
+The LCGE allows up to the first $1.25M of capital gains on qualifying small business shares to be received tax-free, if the shares qualify.
 Qualifying requires advance planning: the shares must be QSBC shares at the time of sale, which has specific requirements around asset composition and holding periods.
 Estate freeze structures, family trusts, and share restructuring can multiply the exemption across family members.
 None of this can be done at closing, it requires years of setup.

 03